apache/cordova-docs/docs/en/edge/cordova/media/capture/capture.md

 such sensors and whether the data recorded is shared with any other parties.
-In addition, if the app's use of the camera or microphone is not apparent in the user interface, you should provide a just-in-time notice prior to your app accessing the camera or microphone (if the device operating system doesn't do so already).
+In addition, if the app's use of the camera or microphone is not apparent in the user interface, you should provide a just-in-time notice before the app accesses the camera or microphone, if the device operating system doesn't do so already.
 That notice should provide the same information noted above, as well as obtaining the user's permission (e.g., by presenting choices for __OK__ and __No Thanks__).
-Note that some app marketplaces may require your app to provide just-in-time notice and obtain permission from the user prior to accessing the camera or microphone.
+Note that some app marketplaces may require the app to provide just-in-time notice and obtain permission from the user prior to accessing the camera or microphone.
 For more information, please see the Privacy Guide.